A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Conclusions and Future Studies

 \section{Conclusions and Future Studies}

 This paper presents a parameter privacy filter to protect the car-following parameters of HDVs in mixed-autonomy platoon control so that adversaries cannot infer these parameters from vehicle states shared by HDVs.
 The proposed parameter privacy filter distorts the shared vehicle states through two components, i.e., a randomizer and a nonlinear transformation module, whereby the randomizer generates pseudo parameters from the true parameters, and the nonlinear transformation module disguises the HDV's true parameters as the pseudo parameters.
 In addition to the canonical version that only handles discrete vehicle states, we better tailor the parameter privacy filter to mixed-autonomy platoon control with continuous parameter space by enhancing the computation efficiency via a neural network-based randomizer.
 Moreover, we further strengthen privacy preservation constraints to provide privacy protection to drivers with each value of the parameter in order to enhance the reliability and practicality of the approach.
 Subsequently, we analyze the head-to-tail string stability of the mixed-autonomy platoon when subjected to perturbations from privacy filters.
 This analysis reveals that the impact of the proposed parameter privacy filter on the string stable region is acceptable.
 The simulation results illustrate that our approach effectively preserves parameter privacy for HDVs with marginal impact on fuel consumption and velocity deviation error.
 Furthermore, our results show that applying the privacy filter to the preceding vehicle can also help protect the parameter privacy of the following vehicle.
+Ultimately, by addressing the privacy concerns of HDVs, the proposed methodology has the potential to incentive HDVs to participate in LCC systems and report their data, thereby increasing the amount of data available to the central unit and improving the system performance.

 This research opens several interesting directions for future work.
 First, we are interested in designing a parameter privacy filter for other transportation systems with a higher dimension of parameters, such as ride-sharing systems.
 Second, we will extend the privacy filter to protect parameters in networked systems with arbitrary topology, such as scenarios with lane changes.
+Third, we would like to further enhance the robustness of the learning-based randomizer, e.g., to improve the smoothness of the neural network output by integrating Lipschitz constraints \citep[e.g., LipsNet proposed by][]{song2023lipsnet}.

 \printcredits